caido/documentation/src/quickstart/beginner_guide/first_steps_with_caido/automate.md

 <img alt="Automate Types." src="/_images/types_automate.png" center/>

-- **Hosted File:** This allows you to select one of the files you had previously uploaded to the Caido Instance.
+- **Hosted File:** Allows you to select one of the files you had previously uploaded to the Caido Instance.
 View the [Files](/reference/features/workspace/files.md) documentation for more information.
-- **Simple List:** This is for cases where you want to test a short manually created list of elements.
+- **Simple List:** For cases where you want to test a short manually created list of elements.
-- **Null Payload:** This is useful to generate requests without changing anything in it.
+- **Null Payload:** Generate requests without changing anything in it.

 ## Preprocessors